Why You are Not Getting The Behaviors You Want In The Workplace And What To Do About It

 After his answer and based on his options, ask: “Is there anything that may hold you back?” and/or “Do you have the resources you need?”

 Please note: You, as the coach may know the answers to all the questions but please do not volunteer information freely.
 It may take a bit longer to get to a solution, but you would have developed David’s initiative to think through things on his own.
 If at any time during the coaching session, you notice that David is not going in the direction you want him to go, you could say: “I noticed that you haven’t mentioned the need for any training, do you think it may be a good idea?”

 In the end, let him summarize what he is going to do and by when (WILL).

 This model is called the GROW model (GOAL, REALITY, OPTIONS, WILL) and has proven to be very useful as a coaching tool to develop the level of initiative in employees over time.

-Inefficient or non-existent reinforcement systems in any organization is the “root of all evil.”
-If we fix the “root”, alignment of behaviours and goals becomes more possible and any skill or behavioural training delivered to staff will make a difference in both the short and long term.
+Inefficient or non-existent reinforcement systems in any organization are the “root of all evil.”
+If we fix the “root”, alignment of behaviors and goals becomes more possible and any skill or behavioral training delivered to staff will make a difference in both the short and long term.

 Founder of V-Formation Training and Development

 Professional Speaker and Trainer